 Forces Against Change

 - Existing Profitable Film Business

 The change was mainly restrained by factors including Kodak’s structure and culture/climate among others and it became very difficult for Kodak to overcome these restraining forces with its limited driving force.

 While on the surface it seems Kodak is another victim of disruptive innovation, this analysis and evaluation of Kodak’s case have found several other problems behind the failure of Kodak’s digital innovation.

 A few of such problems realised from the above frameworks include the failure of Kodak to change its culture, the previous success of Kodak in the film industry (that kept Kodak focusing on existing markets with existing products), cognitive inertia, and the compliance built with success over time at Kodak.

 5.1 What could have saved Kodak’s Moment?

-One solution that Kodak could have adopted to solve its innovator’s dilemma is – early around in 1975, Kodak could have established a different startup for its digital imaging away from Rochester (Probably in tech hub – Silicon Valley) and built a separate workforce for its digital technology.
+One solution that Kodak could have adopted to solve its innovator’s dilemma is – early around 1975, Kodak could have established a different startup for its digital imaging away from Rochester (Probably in the tech hub – Silicon Valley) and built a separate workforce for its digital technology.

-Perhaps, an important question today is what innovative companies can learn from the disaster of immensely successful and innovative company like Kodak?
+Perhaps, an important question today is what innovative companies can learn from the disaster of an immensely successful and innovative company like Kodak?